jasminbadyal/Intro-to-AI/Assignment 1/README.md

 		- prove that number of moves is bounded by number of unblocked cells squared
 - part 1.5
   - implement binary heap - done
-- part 2
+- part 2 - jasmin
 	- implement repeated forward a* algorithm
 	- jasmin already started this
   - use $c \times f(s) - g(s)$ to break ties
   - need to test
-- part 3
+- part 3 - jasmin
 	- implement repeated backward a* algorithm
   - compare runtimes
   - need to test
-- part 4
+- part 4 - rajeev
 	- Prove that Manhattan distances are consistent
 	- prove that adaptive a* works
-- part 5
+- part 5 - rajeev
 	- implement adaptive a*
  	- compare runtimes
 	- need to test
-- part 6
+- part 6 - rajeev
 	- read up on how to perform a statistical hypothesis test
 	- describe how you would do it on the class of a* algorithms
-- report
+- report - everyone
 	- write in LaTeX
 	- need to submit .tex file (as part of zip) and .pdf file as final output
 	- need to start this first so that everyone has a place to put their results